Code-Institute-Submissions/IIdehed-Project2/README.md

 ![Quiz game, after you pressed](https://github.com/Idehed/Project2/assets/146822758/146080fd-eaa8-464d-87f3-c2ca7be98cc2)

 - If the user pressed the wrong answer a red color appears and the right answer shows.
 To easy understand if I get right or wrong on that question.
+And if you pressed the right answer only green color will appear.
 - Whenever an answer is pressed only then the next question button is shown.
 - If the timer runs out the user gets 0 points and the answers is disabled.